Webinar Recording

 “Now our struggle is for genuine equality, which means economic equality.
 For we know now, that it isn't enough to integrate lunch counters.
 What does it profit a man to be able to eat at an integrated lunch counter if he doesn't have enough money to buy a hamburger?”
 Dr. Martin Luther King Jr invoked economic equality as a necessary part of racial equality.
 Yet, in many ways, our country is at least as divided economically as it was in 1968.

 As a training program that leads to high-quality and high-paying jobs, Registered Apprenticeship has the potential to serve as a solution to achieving greater equity.
 To reach that potential, apprenticeship leaders and providers must confront the structural racism that persists within the U.S. workforce, including the Registered Apprenticeship system.
-In this webinar, current and former state apprenticeship directors discussed how they are expanding racial and economic equity in Registered Apprenticeship.
+Join current and former state apprenticeship directors in this upcoming discussion to learn how they are expanding racial and economic equity in Registered Apprenticeship.

 Speakers